DevTaraKuds/-/README.md

 # Hello, I'm Tara
 <a href="https://linkedin.com/omotarakudehinbu/"><img src="https://img.shields.io/badge/-LinkedIn-0072b1?&style=for-the-badge&logo=linkedin&logoColor=white" /></a>

 I am a recent graduate of Cybersecurity with a profound interest in technology and a dedication to solving complex security problems.
-Data is like gold and needs to be protected at all times. with my problem solving, analytical and critical thinking skills, I will apply my expertise to ensure organisation infastructure is protected and secured.
+Data is like gold and needs to be protected at all times.
+With my problem solving, analytical and critical thinking skills, I will apply my expertise to ensure organisation infastructure is protected and secured.

 ## Objective